noctarius/timescaledb-event-streamer/README.md

 The following list describes all available data types and their schema type mappings.
 For Array data types, the element type of array children is also named.
-Furthermore, starting with 0.4.0, `timescaledb-event-streamer` supports user defined Enum data types and handles them correctly.
+Furthermore, starting with 0.4.0, `timescaledb-event-streamer` supports user defined Enum data types, as well as Composite types and handles them correctly.

 | Type Name                              | PostgreSQL Type         | Schema Type | Schema Element Type |
 |----------------------------------------|-------------------------|-------------|---------------------|